-Examination Papers % of GCSE Details Examination Paper 1 50% Students will sit a 1 hour 45 minutes examination worth 100 marks.
-To cover the five food preparation skills, Food, Nutrition and Health, Food Science, Food Safety, Food Choice, Food Provenance.
-Multiple choice questions (20 marks) Five questions each with a number of sub questions (80 marks) Non-Examination Assessment (NEA) % of GCSE Details NEA 1 15% NEA 1: Food investigation Students' understanding of the working characteristics, functional and chemical properties of ingredients.
-NEA 2 35% NEA 2: Food preparation assessment Students' knowledge, skills and understanding in relation to the planning, preparation, cooking, presentation of food and application of nutrition related to the chosen task.
-Students will prepare, cook and present a final menu of three dishes within a single period of no more than three hours, planning in advance how this will be achieved.
+EXAMINATION PAPERS % OF GCSE DETAILS Examination Paper 1 50% Students will sit a 1 hour 45 minutes examination worth 100 marks.
+To cover the five food preparation skills; Food, Nutrition and Health, Food Science, Food Safety, Food Choice and Food Provenance.
+Multiple choice questions (20 marks) Five questions each with a number of sub questions (80 marks) NON-EXAMINATION ASSESSMENT (NEA) % OF GCSE DETAILS NEA 1 15% NEA 1: Scientific investigation This enables students to investigate ingredients linked to a recipe.
+This assessment involves researching the scientific characteristics of ingredients, then planning and carrying out at least 2 investigations (experiments).
+A 2,000 word written document is to be handed in.
+NEA 2 35% NEA 2: Food preparation assessment Students research, plan and cook three dishes which will be high skilled and meet the brief set by AQA.
+This involves writing a 20 page document and a three hour practical cooking examination.